cramsey16/nikto/README.md

 ```
    Options:
+       -Add-header         Add HTTP headers (can be used multiple times, one per header pair)
        -ask+               Whether to ask about submitting updates
                                yes   Ask about each (default)
                                no    Don't ask, don't send
                                auto  Don't ask, just send
+       -check6             Check if IPv6 is working (connects to ipv6.google.com or value set in nikto.conf)
        -Cgidirs+           Scan these CGI dirs: "none", "all", or values like "/cgi/ /cgi-a/"
        -config+            Use this config file
        -Display+           Turn on/off display outputs: